 - This event has passed.

-Dr Jonathan West, the Friends’ Research Award 2019 recipient, will speak about his research on the southern lakes, towards the 2024 publication of a book by Otago University Press.
+Dr Jonathan West, recipient of the Friends of the Hocken Collections Award 2020, will speak about his research on the southern lakes (towards the 2024 publication of a book by Otago University Press).
+This prestigious talk was originally scheduled for 2 September 2021, the 114th Anniversary of the signing of the Hocken Deed of Trust.